holidayextras/culture/accessibility-best-practices.md

 </fieldset>
 ```

+###Checkboxes and radio buttons
+As well as being explicitly associated with ```for``` and ```id``` attributes, labels for checkboxes and radio buttons should appear after the control in the markup and be displayed to the right of the control on screen.
+This convention ensures compatibility with the widest range of assistive technology, and is also consisitent with the UI guidelines established by Microsoft and Apple.

 <a name="headings"></a>
 ##Headings
 HTML heading elements (```h1``` to ```h6```) must be used to denote headings so that the structure of the page is clear.